Is it normal to hear hum when playing records?

 Electrical Hum

-Bad earths or grounds are a common cause of electrical hum, especially in vinyl playback systems.
-The high sensitivity and gain of a vinyl playback chain takes tiny signals like hum and amplifies them to the point where it can become an audible problem.
-The trick to ensure a quiet system is to ensure the turntable/pre-amp/amplifier combination is effectively grounded together and that at least one piece is ground-referenced.
+Bad or missing earths or grounds are a common cause of electrical hum, especially in vinyl playback systems.
+The high sensitivity and gain of a vinyl playback chain take tiny ground currents that cause hum and amplifies them to the point where it can become an audible problem.
+Any currents flowing in the ground system will be audible, and so we want to eliminate those ground currents.

 Mechanical Hum